SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/using-page-placeholder-with-extensions.md

 Application Customizer extensions are supported with `Site`, `Web`, and `List` scopes.
 You can control the scope by deciding where or how the Application Customizer is registered in your SharePoint tenant.

 > [!NOTE]
 > Feature xml based registration of application customizer is only supported with web or list level.
-You can however active application customizer more widely either using *tenant wide deployment of extensions capability* or by associating application customizer to the `UserCustomAction` collection in `Site` object level.
+You can however activate application customizer more widely either using *tenant wide deployment of extensions capability* or by associating application customizer to the `UserCustomAction` collection in `Site` object level.

 When the Application Customizer exists in the scope and is being rendered, you can use the following method to get access to the placeholder.